PantherXOS/wiki.pantherx.org/Installation-guide.md

 3. Add a account

 Hub currently supports GitLab, GitHub, ClawsMail (Email) and Mastodon.
 This list will expand in the coming months.

+## Get Help

+This is a beta release, so please keep a few things in mind:

+- We do not accept bug reports at this time
+- We do not provide support except for occasional forum comments
+- We try to release updates on a weekly basis

+With that being said, we are working exclusively on PantherX OS and I myself do virtually everything on the system without any major issues.
+In fact, after years on MacOS and the months on various other Linux distributions, I have found PantherX to be much more reliable.
+If you do ever run into any issues after an update, simply reboot and roll-back your system in literally 1 second.

+Have a great time on PantherX OS

+### Forum

+We encourage you to look around the Wiki and go to [community.pantherx.org](https://community.pantherx.org/) to seek help from the community.